ItsJonQ/kreate/README.md

 <img src="https://raw.githubusercontent.com/ItsJonQ/kreate/master/images/kreate-logo.png">

 Kreate is a tiny helper method for jQuery that can quickly generate DOM elements as a standard jQuery object.
-You can use Kreate to create a single DOM element (such as a div), up to however many elements your browser can handle before crashing*.
+You can use Kreate to create a single DOM element (such as a div) or up to however many elements your browser can handle before crashing*.

 \* I was able to generate 10 million elements.
 I tried 1 billion once, but Chrome crashed :(